doctea/usb_midi_clocker/README.md

 # usb_midi_clocker

-Proof-of-concept of clocking multiple USB MIDI devices and outputting Eurorack CV clock, using a Teensy 4.1 mounted to a Deftaudio 8x8 breakout board (available on Tindie).
-The purpose is to make use of USB-MIDI devices (eg Akai APCMini and Arturia Beatstep), acting as master clock for USB MIDI, to output Eurorack CV clock, with shiftable generator/divider, and other neat features like sequencer, looping, stuff like that..
+The purpose is to make use of USB-MIDI devices (eg Akai APCMini and Arturia Beatstep), acting as master clock for USB MIDI, to output Eurorack CV clock, with shiftable generator/divider, and other neat features like a sequencer, looping, stuff like that..

+(Way more than a) proof-of-concept of clocking multiple USB MIDI devices and outputting Eurorack CV clock, using a Teensy 4.1 mounted to a Deftaudio 8x8 breakout board (available on Tindie).

 - Works with Arturia Beatstep (requires receiving a MIDI start message externally before it will listen to external clock!)
-- Note: as of 2022-04-25, needs patched version of the usbhost_t36 library from here https://github.com/doctea/USBHost_t36 due to https://github.com/PaulStoffregen/USBHost_t36/issues/86
+- Note: as of 2022-04-25, needs patched version of the usbhost_t36 library from here https://github.com/doctea/USBHost_t36/tree/fixing-midi-clock due to https://github.com/PaulStoffregen/USBHost_t36/issues/86

 ## Requirements